... Skip to main content

 What is a peace bond and why are they offered in domestic assault cases?

-This type of resolution is often much more favourable than a trial where the outcome remains uncertain.
-Agreeing to a peace bond does not require the accused person to admit that an assault was committed towards their domestic partner.
-However, much like bail conditions, the person who agrees to a peace bond will be required to follow various court-imposed rules until the peace bond expires.
+Domestic assault allegations are sometimes resolved by the accused entering into a peace bond agreement in exchange for having the criminal charge withdrawn.
+This type of resolution is often far more favourable than taking a case to trial where the outcome is never guaranteed.
+Agreeing to a peace bond does not require the accused to admit that an assault was committed.
+However, much like bail conditions, the person who enters into a peace bond must follow various court-imposed rules until the bond expires.

 What if I am trying to get a divorce and am charged with domestic assault?